alabou/NMOS-MatroxOnly/NMOS With H.222.0.md

 A coded format specification MAY define additional parameter constraints that can be used to express limits or preferences on the audio, video and data sub-streams.

-If the [Privacy Encryption Protocol](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20Privacy%20Encryption.md) is used to encrypt the MPEG2-TS stream, a Sender MUST not use the `private_data_byte` bytes of the MPEG2-TS `adaptation_field()` structure, as signaled by `transport_private_data_flag` and `transport_private_data_length`, for other purpose than sending the CTR Full Header and CTR Short Header.
+If the [Privacy Encryption Protocol](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20Privacy%20Encryption.md) is used to encrypt the MPEG2-TS stream, a Sender MUST NOT use the `private_data_byte` bytes of the MPEG2-TS `adaptation_field()` structure, as signaled by `transport_private_data_flag` and `transport_private_data_length`, for other purpose than sending the CTR Full Header and CTR Short Header.

 #### RTP transport based on RFC 2250 and RFC 3551